jmahler/ldd/hello-usb/README.md

 DESCRIPTION
 -----------

-The `hello` module simply prints a message when it is loaded or the usb device is inserted.
+The `hello` module simply prints a message when one of its usb devices is plugged in or removed.

     $ make
      (compiles to produce hello.ko)
     # insmod hello.ko
+    (plug in usb device)
      "Hello, World" in log
-    (plug in usb device)
-     another "Hello, World" in log
     (disconnect usb device)
-     another "Goodbye" in log
+     another "Goodbye, cruel world" in log
     # rmmod hello
-     "Goodbye, cruel world" in log

-Whether it responds is determined by the product id vendor id given in the source code.

 MODULE LOADING
 --------------